With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreUnity Health Clearview Unit is one of mental health facilities in White County, Arkansas, located at 1200 South Main Street, 72143 zip code.
+Learn MoreUnity Health Clearview Unit is a mental health facility in White County, AR, located at 1200 South Main Street, 72143.
 Unity Health Clearview Unit provides hospital inpatient treatment.
-Unity Health Clearview Unit provides activity therapy, psychotropic medication and behavior modification to seniors 65 or older and adults.
-Unity Health Clearview Unit also supports seniors or older adults, people with traumatic brain injury and people with Alzheimer's or dementia.
-Additional services provided at Unity Health Clearview Unit include case management, suicide prevention services and family psychoeducation.
+Unity Health Clearview Unit provides activity therapy, behavior modification and group therapy to seniors 65 or older and adults.
+Unity Health Clearview Unit also supports people with Alzheimer's or dementia, people with traumatic brain injury and seniors or older adults.
+Some other services available at Unity Health Clearview Unit include education services, suicide prevention services and family psychoeducation.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.